-The company has committed capital expenditure for the vessel's biennial dry dock of \$9.1 million.
+The company has committed capital expenditure for the vessels' annual dry dock and new vessel build of \$763.1 million (2017: \$9.1 million - dry dock only).

-B3 Intangible assets - software
+B4 Intangible assets - software

 The reconciliation of the opening and closing balances of intangible assets at the reporting date are shown below.